oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

   --stats FILE          Write stats about Snakefile execution in JSON format
-                        to the given file. (default: None) --nocolor             Do not use a colored output. (default: False) --quiet, -q           Do not output any progress or rule information.
+                        to the given file. (default: None) --nocolor             Do not use a colored output. (default: False) --quiet [{progress,rules,all} ...], -q [{progress,rules,all} ...]
-                        (default: False)
-  --print-compilation   Print the python representation of the workflow.
+                        Do not output certain information.
+If used without arguments, do not output any progress or rule information.
+Defining 'all' results in no information being printed at all. (default: None) --print-compilation   Print the python representation of the workflow.
                         (default: False)
   --verbose             Print debugging output. (default: False)